 - Single filers

-- Heads of households who are unmarried but taking care of a child or other qualifying dependent
+- Heads of households who are unmarried but taking care of a qualifying child or dependent

 How do you figure out what tax bracket you’re in?